 Dragon*Con is one of the largest pop-culture conventions in the world, with four days of events broken up into "tracks" of interest covering everything from science fiction, fantasy, gaming, comics, film, theatre, literature, and art to music, robotics, engineering, space exploration, and paranormal investigation.
 Held annually over Labor Day weekend in downtown Atlanta, Georgia, programing includes celebrity panels, autograph sessions, workshops, screenings, concerts, art shows, contests, beauty pageants, a film festival, a parade through downtown, a blood drive, and attempts to enter the Guinness Book of World Records.

 Dragon*Con hosted an estimated 52,000 attendees this past Labor Day weekend, drawing a massive contingent of fans to downtown Atlanta.
 Despite the additional warm bodies, the convention's second year using computerized registration was so successful that for the first time ever, there was zero wait for badges.
 It is almost impossible to choose highlights from the 250 guests in attendance, although several personal favorites included Dean Cain from Lois and Clark, Gillian Anderson from The X-Files, Jonathan Frakes, LeVar Burton, and Michael Dorn from Star Trek: The Next Generation.
 Comic legend Stan Lee even attended the annual Marvel photoshoot, posing for photos with cosplayers and giving out free hugs, while Burt Ward and Adam West from Batman were given keys to the city and it was declared "Adam West Day" in Atlanta.
 2012 also saw the return of the Firefly-themed "Mighty Fine Shindig" after a last year's hiatus and Dragon*Con's annual Night At The Georgia Aquarium was a must for many Saturday night attendees.
-As always, the programing was so varied and numerous there was plenty of activities, events, concerts, and programing to choose from on any given day.
+As always, the programing was so varied and numerous there was plenty of activities to choose from.

 Sketch and I flew down to Atlanta early Thursday, and for the first time ever, there was absolutely no line for pre-reg!
 We walked straight into the ballroom and waited a grand total of three and a half minutes to pick up our badges and walk out.
 Friday morning Sketch and I got into our Rowena Ravenclaw and Godric Gryffindor costumes and joined EllyStar and Iceman as the fouders of Hogwarts from Harry Potter.
 Carrying the house banners helped people recognize our characters and we had a blast awarding points every time we saw someone cosplaying from our house.
 Sketch’s niece and nephew found us to show off their kidsize Catwoman and Stealth Elf outfits which were super cute!
 That afternoon I got Michael Dorn’s autograph to add to my Star Trek: TNG poster before getting decked out in full Legends of the Hidden Temple Blue Barracudas regalia, complete with bloody bandages, mud covered helmet, football black, fake cuts and dirt covered skin.
 Sketch and I helped dirty up our Temple teammates, grabbed the Silver Monkey and headed out.